flare-foundation/docs/docs/tutorials/reward-claiming/reward-claiming-in-detail.md

 Parameters:

 * `_recipient`: The address to which the reward is transferred (can be different from the calling address).
-* `_rewardEpochs`: The list of reward epoch ids for which the reward is being claimed.
+* `_rewardEpochs`: The list of reward epoch IDs for which the reward is being claimed.
 * `_rewardAmount`: The amount of claimed rewards that is transferred to `_recipient`.
 The amount is the sum of all rewards that the caller (`msg.sender`) is entitled to in the specified `_rewardEpochs` (i.e., it includes the unclaimed rewards for all price providers the user has delegated to).

 Note that this function throws an exception if it is called by a user (`msg.sender`) that is delegating by amount.

 To specify an appropriate input array `_rewardEpochs`, the function `getEpochsWithUnclaimedRewards` can be used.
-It iterates over the past reward epochs that still enable reward claiming and gathers the ids of those, for which the reward allocated to `_beneficiary` has not yet been (fully) claimed.
+It iterates over the past reward epochs that still enable reward claiming and gathers the IDs of those, for which the reward allocated to `_beneficiary` has not yet been (fully) claimed.

 ``` javascript
 function getEpochsWithUnclaimedRewards(